 IRS Form 433-A: Instructions & Purpose of this Information Statement

-IRS Form 433-A, which is formally entitled “Collection Information Statement for Wage Earners and Self-Employed Individuals,” is an IRS document that is required in some situations where an individual owes Federal income tax that he or she cannot pay in full.
-By filling out Form 433-A, and sometimes Form 433-B, the IRS obtains detailed, current financial information about an individual.
-The may use it to determine if there is sufficient income to support a monthly payment with an Installment Agreement, what assets are available to be levied, or if an Offer in Compromise should be accepted.
-The IRS may require individuals who work a traditional job, as well as self-employed individuals, to complete Form 433-A. Generally, if an individual has non-w2 income, business assets, liabilities and expenses, then they must fill out Form 433-B. In certain situations, the IRS may even require 433-F. Generally, if you fill out form 433-A (and 433B) you can just transfer the information to 433-F.
+IRS Form 433-A, which is formally named the “Collection Information Statement for Wage Earners and Self-Employed Individuals,” is a document the IRS requires in some situations where an individual owes Federal income tax that he or she cannot pay in full.
+By filling out Form 433-A, 433-A (OIC), Form 433-B (for businesses), Form 433-B (OIC), the IRS obtains detailed, current financial information about a taxpayer.
+The IRS may require individuals who work a traditional job, as well as self-employed individuals, to complete Form 433-A. However, in most cases today, the IRS is requesting Form 433-F. Generally, if an individual has non-w2 income or business assets, liabilities, and expenses, then they must fill out Form 433-B. Usually, if you fill out form 433-A (and 433B), you can transfer the information to 433-F.

 Completing Form 433-A